Kiguli/TRUST/README.md

 - The gamma level set is shown in dashed red lines.
 - The lambda level set is shown in dashed blue lines.
 - Trajectories are shown in black, starting from the initial region and staying within the safe level set.

+> Note: These figures were rendered using a MATLAB script that is not included in the repository.
+Please feel free to reach out if you would like to know more about how these figures were generated.

 ### Examples 1 and 2 - Continuous Time Nonlinear Polynomial Systems (Safety)
 <p align="center">